 “He Himself bore our sins in His body on the tree, that we might die to sin and live to righteousness.
 By His wounds you have been healed.”

 “For Christ also suffered once for sins, the righteous for the unrighteous, that He might bring us to God, being put to death in the flesh but made alive in the spirit.”

 Want to learn more?
-Download the our free Books of the Bible Study Questions for 1 Peter using this link.
+Download our free Books of the Bible Study Questions.